 What is Internationalization?

-In other words, these efforts at St. Lawrence College (SLC) aim to positively impact the entire institution, including all students, staff, faculty and administration, as well as each of our campus communities.
+In other words, these efforts at SLC aim to positively impact the entire institution, including all students, staff, and faculty, as well as each of our campus communities.

-Over recent years, SLC has been experiencing considerable growth in relation to enrolment of international students and first generation Canadians, all while remaining deeply rooted in our communities.
-For instance, SLC currently welcomes over 1,600 international students from over 40 countries.
-This not only enriches life at SLC but enhances the social and cultural fabric of our communities – all while having a positive impact on our regional economy.
+In recent years, SLC has experienced considerable growth in the enrolment of international students and first-generation Canadians.
+In 2019, the College welcomed more than 1,600 international students from over 40 countries.
+These students not only enrich life at SLC but enhance the social and cultural fabric of our communities – all while having a positive impact on our regional economy.

-To ensure an effective Internationalization Strategy is designed and implemented, the initiative strives to be inclusive, transparent, consultative and solutions-focused.
-An essential step in this process was to establish a deep understanding of the current perspectives and experiences of our students, faculty, staff and administration in relation to internationalization.
+To ensure an effective Internationalization Strategy is designed and implemented, the initiative strives to be inclusive, transparent, consultative and solutions focused.
+An essential step in this process was to establish an understanding of the current perspectives and experiences of our students, faculty, and staff in relation to internationalization.
 For more information on our findings to date:

 During the past two years, the International Education department, in conjunction with the development and launch of SLC in Five, has been actively involved in the planning and development of SLC’s first Internationalization Strategy.

-The Strategy, expected to launch in Fall 2020, represents the collective input from this entire process along with supporting research and best practices.
+The Strategy represents the collective input from this entire process along with supporting research and best practices.